wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 ## mw.cx.translation.save

 Fired to request saving a translation as a draft.
+It will check if there is something to save.
+If so, cxsave API call will be initiated.

+## mw.cx.translation.save-started

+Fired when a cxsave API call is beginning.
+Can be used to indicate the progress of save.

 ## mw.cx.translation.saved